-According to a World Bank survey, micro, small and medium enterprises (MSME) are the largest employees in many countries.
-Micro entrepreneurship is rising as services like Airbnb and Uber allow people to use their own assets and knowledge create revenue.
-The growth of websites like Shopify remove the often huge barriers to entry in many traditional business like retail; and permit these business to be more effective on smaller scale.
+According to a World Bank survey, micro, small and medium enterprises (MSME) are the largest employers in many countries.
+Micro entrepreneurship is rising as services like Airbnb and Uber allow people to use their own assets and knowledge to create revenue.
+The growth of websites like Shopify remove the often huge barriers to entry in many traditional businesses like retail; and permit these businesses to be more effective on a smaller scale.

 The internet has created a truly global market place where services and products can be offered and supplied to potentially a world audience without the requirements of bricks, mortar and a global staff.

-These developments mean that the business and enterprises that traditionally needed size and scale to be profitable can now be successfully launched, operated and managed on a much smaller, micro scale.
+These developments mean that the businesses and enterprises that traditionally needed size and scale to be profitable can now be successfully launched, operated and managed on a much smaller, micro scale.

 A New Company